HoGentTIN/linux-training-hogent/modules/package_management/031_packages_deb_theory.md

 -rw-r--r-- 1 root root 980 Oct 25  2022 /etc/init/tftpd-hpa.conf
 ```

-The example below shows how to remove the `vim` package again.
-Remark that the dependencies are **not** removed!
+The example below shows how to remove the `vim` package.
+Note that dependencies are **not** removed!
 You can execute `sudo apt autoremove` afterwards (as is suggested by the output of the command!) to remove those as well.

 ```console
 student@debian:~$ sudo apt-get remove vim